Tillycairn Wood £55,000 Freehold

 Newly laid track

-Tillycairn is located at the end of one of these tracks and is suitable for all types of vehicle, please park near the entrance to the main wood when viewing being sure to keep the gateway clear at all times.
+Tillycairn is located at the end of one of these tracks and is suitable for all types of vehicle, please park on the layby on the mainroad and cross over and through the double metal gate.
+Please close the gate .

 In contrast, the higher section of woodland is dry and home to some fine mature pines and would be the natural place for siting a woodland shelter and fire and if required, or for a spot of wild camping in the long hot summertime.
 The ease of access on foot is good with a vibrant understory of bilberry, providing late summer forage for birdlife stocking up reserves for winter.

-Given the convenience of easy access from Aberdeen, these woods have attracted a great deal of interest and attention and early viewing is advised.
+Given the convenience of easy access from Aberdeen, these woods have attracted a great deal of interest and attention.

 The purchasers of the woodland will be asked to enter into a covenant to ensure the quiet and peaceful enjoyment of adjoining woodlands and meadows.